VoiNetwork/voi-swarm/docs/advanced-node-running/relay-node.md

 !!! abstract
     This guide is for advanced users who want to run a relay node on the Voi network.
-    If you are starting out on Voi you should [start running a participation node](../../installation/system-requirements/) first.
+    If you are starting out on Voi, you should [start running a participation node](../../installation/system-requirements/) first.

 Relay running is a critical part of the Voi network.
 It helps to relay transactions and blocks between the network participating nodes.